Otter, Affordable Newborn warmer

 Heater: polymer adhesive film

-Bassinet: double walled (cheaper!)
+Bassinet: single walled (cheaper!)

-UI: icon-based UI
+UI: familiar icon-based UI

 Each prototype starts in CAD